A data-driven interpretation of the stability of molecular crystals: Results and Discussion

 This analysis emphasizes that the number of hydrogen bonds does not fully capture all of the nuances of water stabilization -- the majority of water molecules participate in 2-3 such interactions, and the energy of these bonds can span a wide range.
 In O$\cdots$H-X interactions, there is little energetic difference based on whether the acceptor is a nitrogen or oxygen atom -- both types of hydrogen bonds span the full range of energies.
 The nature of the acceptor is encoded in the covariate orthogonal to the chemical features most correlated with interaction strength (\ie the nature of the acceptor is primarily correlated with the second covariate).

-Unsurprisingly, we see that the strongest water interactions in 1,3-Diaminopropane trihydrate (\CCDC{GIXDIA}, \figref{fig:water}(a)) and 1,6-Diaminohexane monohydrate (\CCDC{SOWTIH}, \figref{fig:water}(b)), where the water molecules associate with other water molecules and the amine group of their co-crystalline molecule.
+We see that the strongest water interactions in 1,6-Diaminohexane monohydrate (\CCDC{SOWTIH}, \figref{fig:water}(a)) and 1,3-Diaminopropane trihydrate (\CCDC{GIXDIA}, \figref{fig:water}(b)), where the water molecules associate with other water molecules and the amine group of their co-crystalline molecule.
 Our weakest contribution, by far, occurs in 4,5,6,7-Tetranitro-1,3-dihydro-2H-benzimidazol-2-one hemihydrate (\CCDC{COFHOW}, \figref{fig:water}(f)), where the water molecules sit interstitial to the imidazole molecules, prohibited from forming hydrogen bonds and potentially interfering with the stabilization of the imidazole clusters.